-Other than the right to sell and distribute the TothTelescope product, which has been unavailable for purchase since June 2007 due to certain manufacturing delays and from which we have not derived any meaningful revenues, we currently do not have any other commercialized products or any significant source of revenue.
+We currently do not have any commercialized product(s) or any significant source of revenue.
 We have invested substantially all of our time and resources over the last two years in identification, research and development of technologies.
 The technologies, which are the subject of our ongoing research programs, will require additional development, clinical evaluation, regulatory approval, significant marketing efforts and substantial additional investment before they can provide us with any revenue.
 We cannot currently estimate with any accuracy the amount of funds that may be required because it may vary significantly depending on the results of our current research and development activities, product testing, costs of acquiring licenses, changes in the focus and direction of our research and development programs, competitive and technological advances, the cost of filing, prosecuting, defending and enforcing patent claims, the regulatory process, manufacturing, marketing and other costs associated with the commercialization of products following receipt of approval, if required, from regulatory bodies and other factors.